 Information about the Registration of Capability (the renewal of Flemington estate and the Stokes Penola estate in Preston) is available on the Tenders Victoria website.
 The creation of an account and login is required to access the material.

 Information for residents

 For information about the progress of this program see the Public Housing Renewal Program on the Housing website.

 Social Housing Pipeline (under-used and vacant land)

 The $60 million Social Housing Pipeline will help deliver new social and private housing on vacant state-owned land across Melbourne and regional Victoria.

 The pilot stage of the three-year initiative will take in 50-plus sites across 13 suburbs in western Melbourne and Geelong, to be followed by rollout in other parts of the state.

 The Victorian Government is looking to engage with a range of partners to deliver this project including private developers, the community housing sector and local government.

 Information for partners

 Expression of Interest applications for the pilot stage of the initiative have closed.
-The aim is for projects in the initiative’s first stage to commence in 2017-18.
+The first stage to commenced in 2017-18.